Zynga co-founder’s Playco is already a mobile gaming unicorn – TechCrunch

 Waldron (Playco’s president) argued that this represents the next big platform shift in gaming, and it will require “reinventing a lot of the most popular genres today” while also creating entirely new genres, in the same way that social gaming enabled new types of games.

-“If you think about FarmVille, there were no farm games being advertised being in local console games store,” Waldron said.
+“If you think about FarmVille, there were no farm games being advertised being in local console games stores,” Waldron said.
 “They don’t market well; if you put up a poster for a farm game, no one wants to play.”
 But if your friends invite you by sending you some digital crops, then you absolutely want to play.

 Carter added that enabling instant play also means that the games themselves have to be fairly straightforward, at least at first glance.